 Visiting Artist | February 25 - March 11th, 2020

-THREE RITES: Life, Liberty, Happiness
+3 RITES: Life, Liberty, Happiness

-New York-based multimedia artist Edisa Weeks will come to MANCC for the first time to develop her latest work THREE RITES: Life, Liberty, Happiness.
-The work will be a seven-hour interdisciplinary interactive experience that integrates live music, dance, text, two visual installations, shared meals and community conversations to examine how America has protected, promoted, and pursued life, liberty and happiness, and how these rights manifest in the body.
-During her time at MANCC, Weeks will specifically focus on the Liberty section of the work.
+When it premieres in 2021, the work will be a seven-hour interdisciplinary interactive experience that integrates dance, live music, text, two visual installations, community conversations, and shared meals to examine how America has protected, promoted, and pursued life, liberty, and happiness, and how these rights manifest in the body.
+During her time at MANCC, Weeks focused on the Liberty section of the work.

-The full work, THREE RITES: Life, Liberty, Happiness, will premiere in Brooklyn, NY, in Fall 2021.
+The full work, 3 RITES: Life, Liberty, Happiness, will premiere in Fall 2021, at 651ARTS in Brooklyn, NY.

 Collaborators in Residence: You-Shin Chen [Set Designer], Jerome Dent [Writer], Sarita Fellows [Costume Designer], Rebecca Fitton [Community Programs Coordinator], James Scruggs [Creative Advisor], Marýa Wethers [Producer]